pebreo/pebreo.github.io/midgame/part3-polyamory.md

 | Michael Jordan | Sports | Juanita Vanoy | 2006 | 2 |
 | Shaquille O'Neal | Sports | Shaunie Henderson | 2011 | 4 |

+This tabke is not to pick on any one person, rather to show how prevalent it in The United States.

 In my view, the casualness with which celebrity breakups are announced means it is accepted as a cultural norm.
 The reality remains.
 For most, divorce is a messy, emotionally fraught experience.
 Financial anxieties, child custody battles, and the social (some) stigma often associated with divorce are realities.